haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 4G6K.psf     4I1B.psf        rigidbody_20.pdb        15                      cluster_2_model_2.pdb   4                       flexref_4.pdb   3
 ```

-In this table each row represents a model that has been produced by the workflow.
+In this table, each row represents a model that has been produced by the workflow.
 The (typically) two used topologies are reported first,
 and then each module has its own column, containing the name and rank of the model at that stage.
 As an example, in the first row of the
 table above `rigidbody_10.pdb` is ranked 3rd at the `rigidbody` stage.
 Then, it becomes `cluster_1_model_1.pdb` (ranked 1st) after
 the `seletopclusts` module.
 This model is then refined in `flexref_1.pdb`, which turns out to be the 2nd best model at the end of the workflow.

 The table can be easily parsed and used to evaluate the impact of different refinement steps on the different models.